 The levels are peaking well into the red, so they definitely must be lowered.
-Because these clips don't have to balance with any dialogue, you can set them so their peaks are within the yellow range of the meter, around -18 to -12 dB.
+Because these clips don't have to balance with any dialogue, you can set them so their peaks are within the vellow range of the meter, around -18 to -12 dB.

-4 In the Inspector, lower the Multiple Clips Volume level to around -7.30.
+4 In the Inspector, lower the Multiple Clips Volume level to between -6 and -8 dB.

-5 Hide the Mixer.
-307
+5 Stop playback.
+Hide the Mixer.